-Mukilteo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Mukilteo is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Mukilteo is a very ethnically-diverse city.
 The people who call Mukilteo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mukilteo residents report their race to be White, followed by Asian.
 Important ancestries of people in Mukilteo include English, Irish, Norwegian, and Italian.